 - there is no return to work plan or it has not been followed

-- where no suitable work has been provided for the worker
+- where no suitable duties have been provided for the worker

-- the workers capacity to perform duties is disputed
+- the capacity to perform work duties is disputed.

-Employers are required to provide suitable employment when a worker is unable to return to their normal duties after an injury.
+Employers are required to provide suitable work when a worker is unable to return to their normal duties after an injury.

-Suitable employment (sometimes also referred to as suitable duties, suitable work, pre injury duties, modified duties, or light duties) can include:
+Suitable work (sometimes also referred to as suitable duties, suitable employment, modified or light duties) can include:

 - changing hours of work (eg working part time)